Board Certified Vascular Surgeons located in Watkinsville, GA

 Aneurysms are potentially deadly swollen blood vessels that form in a weak part of an artery wall.
 If you have concerns because of a family history of aneurysms or you're experiencing possible symptoms, the board-certified vascular surgeons at University Vascular can help.
-At their locations in Watkinsville and Gainesville, Georgia, they use state-of-the-art technology to assess your arteries and locate any aneurysms.
+At their location in Watkinsville, Georgia, they use state-of-the-art technology to assess your arteries and locate any aneurysms.
 For swift diagnosis and treatment, call the office nearest you or book an appointment online today.

 Aneurysms are sections of an artery that balloon out or get wider because the affected blood vessel walls are too weak to hold their shape.

 You might develop an aneurysm because you have a congenital problem — one you were born with — that weakens your artery walls.
 Another possibility is that you have an injury or a form of aortic disease.

 If other people in your family had aneurysms that can increase your risk, as can issues like smoking, high blood pressure, and high cholesterol.

 You can help reduce your risk of having an aneurysm by taking action to promote healthy blood vessels, including eating a nutritious diet, regular exercise, and stress management.